openethereum/parity-ethereum/.github/CONTRIBUTING.md

 Do **not** open an issue on Github if you think your discovered bug could be a **security-relevant vulnerability**.
 Please, read our [security policy](../SECURITY.md) instead.

-Otherwise, just create a [new issue](https://github.com/OpenEthereum/open-ethereum/issues/new) in our repository and state:
+Otherwise, just create a [new issue](https://github.com/openethereum/openethereum/issues/new) in our repository and state:

-- What's your Open Ethereum version?
+- What's your OpenEthereum version?
 - What's your operating system and version?
-- How did you install Open Ethereum?
+- How did you install OpenEthereum?
 - Is your node fully synchronized?
 - Did you try turning it off and on again?